nelliesnoodles/CrackingTheCodePython/comments.md

 Because of Python's ability to 'build strings'
 () example::  'astring' + 'bstring' = "astringbstring"
 I don't think the Java Stringbuilder method is necessary to deplete the complexity of the solution.

+### [chapter 1 problem 7] 2-25-2021
+The code does not include an 'inplace' transformation